 How user registration works with passkeys

-User registration is a WebAuthn ceremony, where a User (you) interacts with a Client (your web browser) to create a public key credential (your passkey) on an Authenticator (such as a security key, Google Password Manager, or iCloud Keychain).
+When you register a new user, you need to create a credential to eventually authenticate.
+Credential registration is a WebAuthn ceremony, where a User (you) interacts with a Client (your web browser) to create a public key credential (your passkey) on an Authenticator (such as a security key, Google Password Manager, or iCloud Keychain).

 This new credential is scoped to a specific Relying Party (a web application), which means that the User can only use the credential on the domain of that web application.
 The Relying Party also associates the credential with the User's account.